lzim/mtl/blue/session12/s12_facilitator/mtl_session12_say.md

 - Finally, you can join the *Modeling to Learn* Listserv at mtl.how@va.gov; and you can always email questions for *MTL* staff to mtl.help@va.gov.

-### Now let's make a plan for how the team will keep modeling to learn going forward
+### Now let's make a plan for how the team will keep modeling to learn going forward.

 - How could you, as a clinician, or the team as a whole, see using these resources to continue quality improvement through team decision-making?
 - Is there another big question you'd like to explore through simulated experiments - either in the same module or a different one?